 Insiders Tip: If you stop to eat lunch at a restaurant in Sausalito, make sure you lock your bike and take valuables with you, as you would in any other city.

 How Far Do We Ride?

-Insiders Tip: Unless you're going to see the largest group of Sausalito houseboats, the Bay Model or plan a longer ride to Mill Valley (see below), you'll probably want to park and lock your bike in downtown Sausalito or just to the north on Caledonia St. (directions below).
-These are the best "home bases" from which to explore, and almost all the sights are within walking distance.
+Insiders Tip: If you’re NOT going to see the largest group of Sausalito houseboats, the Bay Model or plan a longer ride to Mill Valley (see below), you’ll probably want to park and lock your bike in downtown Sausalito or just to the north on Caledonia St. (directions below).
+These are the best “home bases” from which to explore, and almost all the sights are within walking distance.

 We see many visitors on rental bikes who ride past our offices in northern Sausalito when they intended to stop in Downtown, and who then peer at the tiny maps that come with the bikes to see that they’ve gone too far and have to turn back.

 Insiders Tip: When you reach a small park with a fountain and two elephant statues in front you’re in the heart of downtown Sausalito, and the ferry pier is one block to your right.
 This is where most visitors stop to explore the shops in town, and there are many free bike parking racks near the Ferry pier.

 Here’s the map showing the route up Bridgeway to the Ferry pier in a larger scale than the maps above:

 The two videos below show trips on the West and East sides respectively.
 The first one also shows the bike path through the Presidio that leads to the Bridge.
 You’ll notice how the riders spend some time in the fog, some time under bright blue skies.
 This is typical Golden Gate Bridge weather.